 “I am truly amazed and inspired by the diversity and productivity of the nonprofits that enrich and strengthen our community.
 Whether providing basic needs, arts, youth services, education, or environmental protection, nonprofits make our lives safer, healthier, more meaningful, and more fun.
 I support the Jefferson County Community Foundation because I want these nonprofits to be able to continue their good work into the future.
 I know that through the Community Foundation, my gifts will be stewarded and directed in the most thoughtful and impactful way possible.”

 Liesl Slabaugh, Development Director at the Port Townsend Marine Science Center and holds a BA in Philosophy from Haverford College and a Masters of Public Administration with a concentration in Nonprofit Management from the University of Colorado.
 She moved to Port Townsend in 1998 with her husband and twin daughters who are students at Port Townsend High School.

-After serving two terms on the JCCF Board of Directors, Anne continues to promote and advocate for the foundation.
-As Board Ambassador, Anne lends her extensive community leadership experience and her creative vision to JCCF programs.
+After serving two terms on the JCF Board of Directors, Anne continues to promote and advocate for the foundation.
+As Board Ambassador, Anne lends her extensive community nonprofit leadership experience and her creative vision to JCF programs.

 Carol was the convener of the Steering Committee that formed the foundation in 1995.
 She served on the founding Board of Directors and continues to be a key volunteer and advisor.
-She currently maintains the JCCF website, writes news releases, and creates promotional materials for JCCF.
+She currently maintains the JCF website, writes news releases, and creates promotional materials for JCF.